 Location: Between Mala Island and Kapa Island.

 The Tongan Beach Resort offers some of the best snorkelling accessible from the main island in Vava’u, which is worth a visit as a casual visitor but is great if you’re a guest!
 Straight off the beach, you’ll likely see large schools of fish swimming among the kelp, as well as the resident turtle if you’re lucky.

 Location: Northern tip of ‘Utungake Island, which is connected to Pangaimotu and ‘Utu Vava’u (the main island) by causeways.

 10. Mala Island Resort

 Finally, those staying at Mala Island Resort are not only a short boat ride away from some of the other snorkelling spots we’ve mentioned, but there’s also great snorkelling right off the beach.
-Hire a kayak and borrow some snorkelling gear from the resort and head out to explore the amazing underwater world around this island.
+Hire a kayak, take your own snorkelling gear and head out to explore the amazing underwater world around this island.

 Location: Between ‘Utungake and Kapa Islands in the centre of the Vava’u Group.